-The dairy facility uses both surface water and groundwater resources for farm operations.
-Domestic water to the site and dairy barns is provided by four on-site water wells.
-Irrigation water is supplied by surface water sources from Turlock Irrigation District (TID) canals and an onsite River Pump, in addition to groundwater from four irrigation wells.
+The dairy facility uses groundwater resources for farm operations.
+Domestic water to the dairy barn and the four employee residences is provided by three on-site water wells.
+Irrigation water is supplied by groundwater from one irrigation well.
 Wastewater is mixed with irrigation water and applied to cropland.
 Receiving fields are graded to guide excess applied irrigation water to an existing tailwater return and/or retention system.
-Collected tailwater is either returned to top of the field, returned to the retention pond, or retained in the tailwater pond.
+Collected tailwater is either returned to the retention pond (Field 2), or retained by berms (Field 1).
 Field application of wastewater is via pipeline.